2017 World Food Prize Winner Provided African Farmers with Millions of Seeds

 "For me, the award is not just about recognition for me, it is also about putting the wind behind the sails of what still needs to be done in African agriculture," Adesina told the BBC.

-Adesina helped rural entrepreneurs set up small shops, where they could find seeds and fertilizers, which are not widely available.
+Adesina helped rural entrepreneurs set up small shops, where they could acquire seeds and fertilizers, which are often not widely available.
 As Adesina points out, it’s far easier to find sodas like Coca-Cola and Pepsi in Africa, than it is necessities like farm supplies.

 A statement from the World Food Prize Foundation said that Adesina’s efforts have helped in “significantly expanding food production in Nigeria.”

-The award comes with a $250,000 prize that former U.S. ambassador Kenneth Quinn and current president of the World Food Prize Foundation says he hopes will provide Adesina with “further impetus to his profound vision for enhancing nutrition…and inspiring the next generation of Africans as they confront the challenges of the 21st century.”
+The award comes with a $250,000 prize that former U.S. ambassador and current president of the World Food Prize Foundation Kenneth Quinn says he hopes will provide Adesina with “further impetus to his profound vision for enhancing nutrition…and inspiring the next generation of Africans as they confront the challenges of the 21st century.”

 Adesina himself grew up in poverty, and therefore has first hand experience with how urgent the food crisis in Africa really is.
 Since then, he’s dedicated his life to figuring out solutions that will increase food production, boost the continent's economy, and give business opportunities to rural communities.